 Periodontal disease is common in adult dairy goats.
 The incisors are long and loose and inefficient.
 The causes are not known and there is no treatment, but removing loose teeth can make it easier for the goat to graze effectively.
-Even goats with no incisors can maintain good body condition if they are on long soft pasture, or fed cut and carried grass and browse or supplementary feed like hay.
+Even goats with no incisors can maintain good body condition if they are on long soft pasture or fed cut and carried grass and browse or supplementary feed like hay.

 Pneumonia can occur in individual goats or in groups of housed kids, causing laboured breathing or maybe just sudden death.
-Sometimes there are no obvious signs apart from loss of appetite and weight loss.
+Sometimes there are no obvious signs apart from the loss of appetite and weight loss.

 A word of caution when giving medicine like drenches by mouth.
 Clumsy administration of drench into the lungs instead of down the gullet can cause pneumonia (inhalation pneumonia) and this is usually fatal.

 Many garden plants and a few natives are toxic, and because of goats browsing habits, plant poisoning is all too common.

 When garden prunings are tossed over the fence or the pet goat gets loose in the garden, there is a risk of poisoning.
 Rhododendron is probably one of the most common causes, and you will find details about treatment in the Lifestyle File "Rhododendron poisoning".

 Goats that wander into scrub may be at risk of poisoning by tutu or ngaio.

 Caprine arthritis-encephalitis (CAE) is widespread in New Zealand, particularly in dairy goats, but it doesn't always cause obvious health problems.
 It seems to be more common in dairy goats, possibly because it can spread to kids in pooled colostrum.